In the thick of it…

 Building momentum…

-It was good to connect last night and to share some insight into your early search techniques and early writing ideas, as you all try to build some momentum now.
+It was good to connect last night as you all try to build some thesis momentum now.
 I am glad we discussed the Literature Review process, and that you now understand how to approach this element of your overall MA thesis work.
 Building and revising your Lit Review will be a work-in-progress from here on in.

 Class agenda slides: